 Step 2.
 Pretreat it with water and liquid detergent solution.

 Step 3.
 Use sodium hypochlorite bleach or oxygen bleach.
 It is better to know the compatibility of the garment fabric to the bleach.
-Take note that older coffee/tea stains may respond to pretreating in a laundry product that contains enzymes.
+Consider that older coffee/tea stains may respond to pretreating in a laundry product containing enzymes.

 Step 1.
 Sponge the stained area with rubbing alcohol.